 Looking for someone to manage your channel partner relationships?
 You’ll need a channel sales manager.
 Below, you’ll find a general definition of a channel sales manager, plus a sample job description you can use in a job posting.

 Channel Sales Manager Job Description

 A channel sales manager works with potential and existing channel partners to drive sales.
 They typically establish a strategy, help their partners implement it, and work toward a sales quota.
 The national average salary in the U.S. is $94,358.

-[Company] is looking for a channel sales manager in [location].
+Our company is looking for a channel sales manager in [location].
 This is an exciting opportunity to [grow a new channel, take a high-growth channel to the next stage].
-As our channel sales manager, you’ll identify potential new partners, show them the value of working with [company], and enable existing customers to sell [product].
+As our channel sales manager, you’ll identify potential new partners, show them the value of working with us, and enable existing customers to sell our products.

 In this role, you will:

 - Work with internal stakeholders (Support, Customer Service, Marketing, Legal, Direct Sales, etc.) to ensure partners have everything they need to successfully resell

 - Ensure partner expectations are being met (or exceeded!)